INVENTIONS IN ROCKET SCIENCE IN INDIA

 · ARGOS:

-1) The data collection system will collect a variety of data from ocean buoys (devices floating).
+collect a variety of data from ocean buoys (devices floating).

 2) The lifespan is for 5 years.